prismatic-io/examples/README.md

 Teams use it to build integrations between applications of all kinds, SaaS or legacy, with or without a modern API, regardless of protocol or data format.
 Here are some example use cases:

-- Use job data from your system to create invoices in your customers’ ERP.
+- Use job data from your system to create invoices in your customers' ERP.
 - Import and process data from third-party forms that vary significantly from customer to customer.
 - Email activity summary reports with parameters and intervals defined on a per-customer basis.

-For information on the Prismatic platform, check out our [website](https://www.prismatic.io) and [docs](https://www.prismatic.io/docs).
+For information on the Prismatic platform, check out our [website](https://prismatic.io) and [docs](https://prismatic.io/docs).

 ## Repository Contents

+- `api/` contains sample code that interacts with Prismatic's [GraphQL API](https://prismatic.io/docs/api/api-overview/).
 - `components/` contains code for sample custom components, which are a good reference for building your own custom components.
 - `integrations/` contains sample integrations written in YAML.